 After its opening, the hotel was popular not only among the tourists but also a favorite of the locals who quickly coined the phrase, “Meet me at the Monte V.” In its first year, the hotel hosted Mary Costigan’s daily three-hour radio show from room 105.
 Costigan was the first American woman to be granted a radio broadcasting license.

 Opening during the prohibition era, this didn’t stop the Hotel Monte Vista Lounge from ignoring the law and running a profitable bootlegging operation out of Flagstaff’s most popular speakeasy.
-However, in 1931, the place was raided by local officials and shut down, only to resume business two years later when prohibition finally came to an end.
+However, in 1931, the place was raided by local officials and shut down, only to resume business two years later when prohibition finally ended.
 For five years between 1935 and 1940, the hotel lounge and lobby also offered its many guests a wide range of slot machines to choose from, the only ones ever in Flagstaff.

 Today, staff and guests feel as if this dead bandit is one of the many spirits that haunt the building.
-One manager reported that he would hear an eerie voice that said “Hello” or “Good Morning” when he opened the bar each day.
+One manager reported that he would hear an eerie voice that said “Hello” or “Good Morning” when he opened the bar daily.
 Others have told stories of feeling a ghostly presence while enjoying a drink in the cocktail lounge.
-Though this might be the ghost of the the gunman, the hotel has such a past of shootings, cowboys on horseback in the lobby, and drunken brawls that they aren’t really sure.
+Though this might be the ghost of the gunman, the hotel has such a past of shootings, cowboys on horseback in the lobby, and drunken brawls that they aren’t really sure.

-In Room 210, called the Zane Grey room, many guests have been awakened in the night by a phantom bellboy, who knocks on the door with the statement that room service has arrived.
+In room 210, called the Zane Grey room, many guests have been awakened in the night by a phantom bellboy, who knocks on the door with the statement that room service has arrived.
 However, when the guests open the door, they see nothing but an empty hallway, not even a glimpse of someone escaping down the long corridor.
 Others have reported seeing the image of a woman who wanders the halls outside this room.
 Supposedly, the hotel avoids putting guests with pets in this room because dogs go crazy with fear and tear up the room.

-In the Gary Cooper Room many guests have reported being unnerved by the sure feeling that someone was watching them.
+In the Gary Cooper Room, many guests have reported being unnerved by the sure feeling that someone was watching them.
 Reportedly, two prostitutes were murdered in this room when they were thrown out the window.
 The two painted ladies have also been reportedly sighted in the pool hall and the lounge.

 In yet another room, number 305, the ghost of a female apparition is often reported as sitting in the rocking chair.
 Further, if the cleaning staff moves the chair, the next day it will always reappear next to the window.

-The Hotel Monte Vista is the longest publicly held commercial hotel in the history of America, finally selling to a private individual in the early 1960’s.
-Located at 100 N. San Francisco Street, the old hotel with its tales of scandal and ghost stories continues to entertain.
+The Hotel Monte Vista is the longest publicly held commercial hotel in the history of America, finally selling to a private individual in the early 1960s.
+Located at 100 N. San Francisco Street, the old hotel with its tales of scandal and ghost stories, continues to entertain.

 Hotel Monte Vista